Brussels Airport: Pier A

 The newest pier in Brussels airport was pier A, opened on 15 May 2002.
 This pier was destined to support flights from and to the Schengen countries (A-gates).
 However, since 15 October 2008 all Brussels Airlines flights to African destinations are also handled at this pier.
 Therefore, border control was installed towards the end of the pier in order to create a new pier.
 As a result, gates A61-72 were renamed T61-72.
 Later, Brussels Airlines' daily flight to New York was also moved here from pier B.

 Until 26 March 2015, Pier A was connected to the main building via a 400 m tunnel under the apron.
-Each pier used to have its own security zone, so transfer between the piers involved a security check, which for practical purposes made it to be two terminals.
+Each pier used to have its own security zone, so transfer between the piers involved a security check, which for practical purposes made it in essense two terminals.
 This tunnel was replaced by the "Connector", a new building that links both piers above ground and allows passengers to walk straight from the check-in desk to their gate in pier A or B, without changing floors.
 In the opposite direction, the building provides arriving passengers with a smooth and convenient passage to the baggage reclaim hall and the exit.
 Furthermore, border control has been relocated behind the 25-lane screening platform (Europe's largest) inside the Connector which means that changing planes no longer requires a security check.